pandora-mccme/hdbmonitor/README.md

 }
 ```

 Files of checks and jobs are plain SQL files with optional comments required for setting check behavior.
-These files may have arbitrary names, even extension is unchecked.
+These files may have arbitrary names with .sql extension.

 Proper check file contents may look like that:
 ```